Click here for our general volunteer application.

 Volunteer Companion Program (VCP)

-Just For You: Volunteer Companion Program is an one-on-one visiting program for individuals with Alzheimer’s disease or related dementia.
+The Volunteer Companion Program is a one-on-one visiting program for individuals with Alzheimer’s disease and other dementias.

 Volunteer companions are matched with a person with the disease and visit once a week, during their preferred time, to provide socialization and meaningful activity to the individual.
 These visits give the caregiver opportunity for respite and assist them in keeping their loved one at home longer.